Sneakycloud/Priority-calculator/README.md

 -----------
 The priority calculator performs mathematical operations on the command line, where operations within parentheses have priority.

-Currently the supported operators are: +, -, *, /

 How it works
 -----------